CRuiz1773/GoogleMapTut/README.md

-LAZYAPP
+GoogleMapTut

-Designing an app that will help me choose places near me to go on dates!
+Designing an app to gain an understanding of how google map api's work